omonimus1/competitive-programming/Lectures/data-structures/Lecture14.md

 In the mathematical theory of directed graphs, a graph is said to be strongly connected if every vertex is reachable from every other vertex.
 The strongly connected components of an arbitrary directed graph form a partition into subgraphs that are themselves strongly connected.

-Bipartite graph: is a graph whise vertices can be diided into two djoint and indepent sets U and V such that every dege connects a vertex in U t oone in V. Vertex set U and V are usually claled the parts of the graph.
+Bipartite graph: is a graph whise vertices can be divided into two disjoint and indepent sets U and V such that every dege connects a vertex in U t oone in V. Vertex set U and V are usually claled the parts of the graph.

 ## Depth First Seach or DFS